radical-cybertools/radical.owms/docs/source/troy.rst

 What is it
 ==========
-TROY is a workload manager that uses pilot overlays as resource layer.
-As a workload manager, TROY takes care of translating tasks into Compute Units (CUs) and (soon) Data Units (DUs).
-As a overlay manager, TROY describes and submits pilotjobs on Distributed Computing Infrastructures (DCIs) - FutureGrid, XSEDE, and (soon) OSG.
-Once the scheduled pilotjobs becomes available on the remote DCI, TROY schedules the CUs (and DUs) of a workload on those pilots for execution.
+TROY is a workload manager that leverages pilot overlays as resource layer.
+As a workload manager, TROY translates tasks into Compute Units (CUs) and soon also into Data Units (DUs).
+As a overlay manager, TROY describes and submits pilotjobs on Distributed Computing Infrastructures (DCIs) - FutureGrid, XSEDE, and in a near future OSG.
+Once the scheduled pilot job(s) become available on one or more DCIs, TROY schedules the CUs (and DUs) of a workload on those pilots for execution.
+TROY takes also care of staging data in and out of the DCI before and after the execution of the tasks of the workload(s).

 Why TROY
 ========
 TROY offers:

 * **Convenience**.
 Automation of several activities required by the execution of workloads by means of pilotjobs.
 Such activities are: (I) the management - descripiton, scheduling, monitoring, and cancelling - of pilot-based overlays; and (II) the management - i.e. description, binding, execution on one or more pilotjobs, and data staging in/out - of Comput Units (CUs).
 Automating such activities becomes particularly critical when considering scaling for both the workload - number of tasks, complexity of the relationship among them - and overlay - multiple pilotjobs, running on multiple resources or multiple DCIs.
 * **Functionalities**.
+Execution of a workload by means of multiple strategies, allowing control over: number of workloads, data staging in/out, number of pilots to use, degree of concurrency of a bag of tasks, number of targeted resources, cross-domain DCIs, type of scheduling algorithms for both CUs and pilotjobs, type of pilot system to use.
 * **Performance**.
+Fine tuning of the workload execution depending on the number of tasks and the number of pilots so to optimize the workload execution.
+Programmatic early binding on CUs to pilots in order to optimize pilot allocation and utilization, especially when executing ensambles and other types of 'multi-staged' workloads.
+In a near future, leveraging of information from the resource layer - i.e. DCIs - in order to reduce queuing time.

 Architecture
 ============